Llandysul: Culture and community

 The Memorial Park is a recreation area in a loop of the River Teifi.
 There is a children's playground, a tennis club, a bowling club and sports pitches.
 Llandysul Cricket Club and Llandysul Football Club play here.
 The cricket club fields two sides in the South Wales Cricket Association (Division One and Division Six) and has a thriving youth section.
-The soccer club likewise fields two teams in Division One and Two of the Ceredigion League and were league champions in 2016–17 as well as winners of the Emrys Morgan Cup.
+The football club likewise fields two teams in Division One and Two of the Ceredigion League and were league champions in 2016–17 as well as winners of the J. Emrys Morgan Cup.

 Tysul Hall was built in 1955 as a memorial to the men lost in two world wars.
 It can seat 400 people and events and meetings are held there.

 Llandysul has a post office, two chemists, a range of other shops, a church, several chapels and a leisure centre with swimming pool.
 The last of four major banks in Llandysul closed in 2017.

 Llandysul Angling Association owns the rights to over 30 miles of fishing on the River Teifi which is a river noted for its salmon, sea trout and trout.

 Llandysul Paddlers is a nonprofit making association which works with young people from the community and across the whole of the UK.
 They deliver sessions on kayaking, whitewater rafting and canoeing; away from the water they deliver sessions about climbing and mountain biking and help local schools in their delivery of the DofE scheme.

 The Powerhouse is a community and arts centre designed to host a variety of activities.
 It is housed in a historic building beside the River Teifi that originally generated power for the local community.

 Llandysul and District Local History Society have an exhibition in the upstairs room of Llandysul Library.

 Calon Tysul was founded in November 2017.
 The site is an amalgamation of two previously separate entities; Llandysul Aqua Centre and Llandysul Leisure Centre.